rccoleman/lmdirect/README.md

 * Use the `client_id` & `client_secret` along with the username & password that you set up when you registered the machine with the mobile app to retrieve an OAUTH2 token (password_grant)
 * Use the OAUTH2 token to retrieve your customer info via a `GET` to `https://cms.lamarzocco.io/api/customer` and grab your 32-byte AES-256 key at `data.fleet[0].communicationKey`in the JSON response.

-Once you have the key, consruct a file called `config.json` with these contents and put it in the directory along with `test.py`:
+Once you have the key, construct a file called `config.json` with these contents and put it in the directory along with `test.py`:

 ```
 {